larpchronicles/rules/rules-topics/999_changelog.md

 * New BREACH ARMOR effect.
 * Effect doc cleanup and organized.

+## Introduction
+* Updated Link for Battle-boards and printable character sheets.
+Removed PDF Character sheet link until new one can be created.

 ### Magic
 * Heal Wounds updated to a variable cast and now heals undead as well.
 * Necrotic Tissue removed.